Are you considering a new look for your kitchen?

 Getting The Right Sheen

 Grease marks and food spatter is a usual thing in the kitchen but can spoil the look of your kitchen walls in no time.
-Therefore, when choosing the types of paint, you need to pick the right sheen.
+When choosing the types of paint, you need to pick the right sheen for easy maintenance.
 In kitchens, we recommend a semi-gloss sheen to create an easy-to-wipe finish on the walls.

 Choose Your Supplies

-Once you have the paints ready, you need to acquire the right tools to paint your kitchen.These include brushes, rollers, and roller trays.
-Also, when painting a kitchen, you may need sanding paper, painting tape, wiping rags and ladders.
+Once you have the paints ready, you need to acquire the right tools to paint your kitchen, including:

 Prep the Kitchen

 The first important step is to keep the walls free from any other items.
-This includes removing curtains, wall hangings, and utensil racks.
-Also, you will need to remove stools, tables, chairs, and carpets.
+This includes removing:

 Paint Your Walls